 Dr. Randy Paige

-Randy Paige is a native Long Islander; married 40 years to his soulmate, Leslie.
+Randy Paige is a native Long Islander; married since 1978 to his soulmate, Leslie.
 They have 4 sons and 4 grandchildren; love life, each other, family and striving to honor God in all things.

 Education and Professional Affiliations